InCogNiTo124/personal-blog/posts/first_keystrokes.md

 First and foremost, this is my creative outlet space.
 I'll write about topics I find interesting: Python, programming in general, Linux, my projects and project ideas, math, machine and deep learning, physics, astronomy, to name a few.
 I'll try to write at least once a week, however, if I'm trying to really dive deep into my next blog post topic it may last longer.
 Or I may fill the time up with lower-quality, "filler", blogposts.
 IDK ATM

-Thank you for your time and see you again!
+Thank you for your time and until next time,
+Marijan Smetko
+QED